|Tim Roufs||extended search|

 "That's the whole dope(92) right there.
 That's what I believe in."

-"Do you see that mark we got on our map?
-The straight road takes you there.
+"Do you see that mark we got on our map of life?
+Like the one we made in the sand?
+The straight road takes you there, all the way to the end.
 It takes you to the good destination where you want to go.
 But if you're headed towards a bad destination, you'll find bad roads with thorns and brush.
 And if you go through there you'll tear your clothes because there's thorns on that brush.
 It ain't so good to go through there.
 Maybe it'll scratch you.
 Maybe you'll meet some evil-minded person.
 And if you're taking the next road, you're taking the wrong road again.
 You might go left because you wanna see what there is in there.
 But when you get there you might see a bad person."

 George Wakefield made a session.
 He called his son-in-law over.
 He made a special ceremony.
 I wasn't there, but I know what they did.(94)